RESEARCH

 BACKGROUND

-comparative and international education; critical refugee studies; and the anthropologies of education, childhood, development, and forced migration.
-Using mixed methods and the tools of critical and post-critical analysis, I examine how discourses, programs, & policies intersect with the lived experiences of marginalized communities and those affected by humanitarian crises and displacement.
+The overarching purpose of my research is to inform and inspire work that dismantles systems of oppression, rather than promote mere survival within them.
+My interdisciplinary scholarship connects insights from qualitative inquiry, comparative and international education, critical refugee studies, and the anthropologies of education, childhood, development, and forced migration.
+Using primarily ethnographic, participatory, and critical methodologies, I examine how educational discourses, programs, and policies intersect with the lived experiences of marginalized communities, particularly those affected by humanitarian crises and displacement.

 TOOLS & METHODS